-The main deciding factor in selecting the appropriate rigid inflatable patrol boat size is the environment in which you operate.
+The main deciding factor in selecting the right size patrol boat size is the environment in which you operate.
 Simply put — ocean-going vessels are going to need extra size and capabilities than those used only for inshore purposes.

 2. Inshore Operations

 If your patrol operations are entirely inshore — like Fish and Wildlife enforcement on a lake or law enforcement on a river — you may be able to get away with a smaller vessel or one without an enclosed cabin.
 Most harbors and freshwater environment aren’t as affected by wind and waves, so you can opt for a less powerful, more maneuverable vessel.

 Even smaller RIBs are ready to handle intense conditions, however.
 Our Fluid Patrol 505 model is the most used rescue boat in the United States and the main vessel in the National Sea Rescue institute’s fleet.
 At 16’5” and 80 max horsepower, it’s perfect for inshore patrol and rescue.